stevedepp/FMNIST/README.md

 # [FMNIST Colab notebook](https://github.com/stevedepp/FMNIST/blob/master/FMNIST_Depp.ipynb)

 A demo of a Colab [notebook's](https://github.com/stevedepp/FMNIST/blob/master/FMNIST_Depp.ipynb) speed and ease of use in building the basics of computer vision classification:
+- [x] retrieving dependencies.
+- [x] retrieving data from Google Drive and loading into Colab environment.
+- [x] exploring data and transforming where necessary.
+- [x] segmenting the data into representative train, validation and test sets.
+- [x] reshaping the sets per model needs.
+- [x] model hyperparameters.
+- [x] running and evaluating DNN and CNN models.
+- [x] employing deconvolutions to review layer activations for tunning model dimensions.

 The colab notebook from this demo video is included in this repo's code library [here](https://github.com/stevedepp/FMNIST/blob/master/FMNIST_Depp.ipynb).